AerospaceMark/MATPack/README.md

 The above mini-tutorial contains everything you need to know to immediately up your coding game in MATLAB.
 However, MATPack not only helps you organize and use your code better, it also enables **full reproducibility**.

 Imagine a world where you can exactly replicate results from six months ago.
 MATPack enables this by using a [Julia-inspired](https://docs.julialang.org/en/v1/stdlib/Pkg/) system of keeping track of which package versions are being used.
 All you have to do is tell MATPack which package versions you want to use and MATPack will automatically remember this and be able to use the proper versions.
-This is kept track of as a `Manifest.csv` file within each package.
+This is kept track of in a `Manifest.csv` file within each package.

 ## What is a Manifest File?
 A `Manifest.csv` file contains a list of packages that your current code (or package) depends on.
 A package upon which your code depends on is called a `dependency` (ie. if the 'TurbulentFlow' package needs to use the 'NumericalDerivatives' package in order to function properly, then 'NumericalDerivatives' is a dependency of 'TurbulentFlow').
 In addition to a list of package names, the manifest file also contains a Git commit ID for each package.
-The reason that this is useful is because you can run the `instantiatePackages` command (discussed below) to automatically check out each commit of each package that your code depends on.
-This means that you could check out your code exactly as it was six months or even two years ago!
+The reason that this is useful is that you can run the `instantiatePackages` command (discussed below) to automatically check out each commit of each package that your code depends on.
+This means that you could check out your code and all of its dependencies exactly as they were six months or even two years ago!

 ## Creating a Manifest File
 A `Manifest` file contains a list of packages and commit IDs.
 This enables full reproducibility in your code, even if different packages have changed over time.
 For example, the 'ArrayAnalysis' package might be structured like so: